 Potential roles you can play as a Google Analytics freelancer

-Looking to find a role as a freelancer?
-It’s important to establish the service you want to provide.
+Looking to find gigs as a freelancer?
+It’s essential to establish the service you want to provide.

 Let’s look at some common services Google Analytics freelancers provide, and then we’ll examine how these services may work in the marketplace.